Panquesito7/Panquesito7/README.md

 **[Mahin Perwaiz](https://github.com/mahinperwaiz): DAVID is one of the people who encouraged me to get into open-source and GitHub in general.
 A true legend in my opinion.
 Being a community manager of 30+ communities is just another level.
 Having 5000+ contributions on GitHub is no joke.
 I am really looking forward to get mentored by him and do my first PR.**

+**[Abhay Taras](https://github.com/abhaytaras7): Everywhere I go, I see David helping communities.
+His generosity and unassertive nature towards his passion is remarkable.
+Working with him feels like an opportunity to grasp proficiency.😇**

 <!-- Old profile can be found here below
 [![Typing SVG](https://readme-typing-svg.herokuapp.com?size=24&width=600&lines=Welcome+To+David's+GitHub+Profile!)](https://git.io/typing-svg)
 # Hi, I'm David <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px">